Intro to Farmland Investments: Row Crops Vs. Permanent Crops

 This means that a permanent crop investment is exposed to the long-term supply and demand fundamentals of the crop, an important concept in permanent crop investment.

 Investment returns in farmland are generated from (1) cash flows from annual lease payments or commodity sales and (2) annual appreciation of the underlying land; these two elements combined comprise the total potential return of a farmland investment.
-When AcreTrader considers the latter value of appreciation, we abide by the 50-year average annual growth rate per USDA data of ~6%.
+When AcreTrader considers the latter value of appreciation, we abide by the long-term data average annual growth rate of 6%, from the USDA (1970-2022).

 Historically, row crop investments have offered modest cash flows, generating a majority of their return via appreciation.
 Permanent crops generally require higher initial investments but have experienced historically higher cash flows and higher total returns, with appreciation more variable than for row cropland.
 Keep in mind, distributions are not guaranteed from any investment.